BackupTheBerlios/jsmodule-svn/trunk/doc/JSModule.rst

     module all at once.

 Small size
-    JSModule is a very small download: less than 8kB when unpacked, and only 2.5kB when packed.
+    JSModule is a small download: less than 8kB when unpacked, and only 2.5kB when packed.